barumau/pandunia/engli/dunia_loge.md

 - **Prevalence** : Wide-spread words are favored.
 The more people who know the word the better.
 - **Simplicity** : Word forms with easy pronunciation are favored.

+### Sources

+Words of Pandunia come from the following _language pools_.
+Each pool includes 500-900 million people!

+1. Latinate languages : The languages in this group are descendants of Latin of the Roman Empire.
+They are very similar to each other.
+The languages in this group include Spanish, Portuguese, French and Italian.
+2. Other Western languages : This groups includes the remaining Western languages.
+Most of them have been influenced greatly by Greek and Latin.
+The languages in this group include English, German, Russian, Polish and many others.
+English is the single most important language in this group.
+3. West Asian and North African languages : This group includes Arabic, Turkish, Persian and other languages of this region.
+The languages in this group have influenced each other and they have had a great impact on languages of the surrounding regions.
+4. Sub-Saharan African languages : This group includes most languages of Africa.
+More than two thousand languages are spoken in Africa, but there some major cross-border languages (Swahili, Hausa, Lingala) and other major languages (Amharic, Oromo, Igbo, Yoruba).
+Many languages in this group have been influenced by Arabic, English, French or Portuguese.
+5. Indo-Aryan languages : The languages in this group are descendants of Sanskrit.
+This group includes Hindi, Bangla, Urdu and many other languages of Northern India, Pakistan, Bangladesh and Nepal.
+Perso-Arabic and English have left their print on this group.
+6. South Asian languages : This incoherent group includes the languages of South India, Indo-China and Austronesia.
+They have been influenced by Sanskrit and Pâli and also Perso-Arabic and Chinese to a lesser extent.
+7. Mandarin Chinese : Mandarin Chinese has more native speakers than any other language and therefore it is considered a group on its own.
+8. Other East Asian languages : This group includes other Chinese languages, such as Cantonese, Shanghaiese and Taiwanese, and also neighbouring languages, Korean, Japanese and Vietnamese, which have been saturated by Chinese loan words.

+In practice many words are shared by two or more language pools.
+Pandunia favors international, intercontinental and global words.

 ### Word selection method

 1. Collect translations for a given word in the above-mentioned languages.